Melanie Griffith Says Getting Divorced Helped Stop Her Seizures

 A break up, besides all of the heartbreak and awkwardness, can be a truly liberating experience that allows you to reinvent yourself, and reevaluate your life.
-And, if your Melanie Griffith, it can also help with seizures.
+And, if you’re Melanie Griffith, it can also help with seizures.
 According to “Page Six,” during a panel for the Women’s Brain Health Initiative in Beverly Hills on Wednesday, Griffith shared with the audience that she had been diagnosed with epilepsy, and that she believes divorcing Zoro actor Anthony Banderas helped stop her seizures.

 Griffith said she had been having seizures for years, and after two major episodes in Cannes (“I had this major grand mal seizure they took me to the hospital in Cannes then brought me back to the boat and I had another seizure.”) she was diagnosed in Cannes.
 She said she has not had any seizures since, which she attributed to new medication, lower stress, and less Banderas.